 Photo: Huelva, Spain, 2008.
 Sahrawi refugees demonstrated against the Spanish company FMC Foret, at the time one of the leading importers from the territory.

 In response, one of the firms, FMC Corporation, has stated that they had already ceased the imports to Spain, as WSRW already believed.
-The statement was is_is_published on the website Business & Human Rights
+The statement was published on the website Business & Human Rights on December 8.

 "While in operation, Foret purchased phosphate rock from Office Cherifien des Phosphates (OCP) under strict compliance with all legal provisions in both Spanish and international law.
 FMC no longer purchases phosphate rock from OCP, and has not done so since late 2010.
 We maintain a strict commitment to ethics and corporate governance, and will work with the Norway Wealth Fund officials to resolve this issue", they stated.